 What percentage of your current Year 6 cohort use a range of strokes effectively [for example, front crawl, backstroke and breaststroke]?
 Please see note above 29% What percentage of your current Year 6 cohort perform safe self-rescue in different water-based situations?
-93% I must be for activity over and above the national surriculum requirements.
+93% Schools can choose to use the Primary PE and sport premium to provide additional provision for swimming but this must be for activity over and above the national curriculum requirements.
 Have you used it in this way?
 Yes we used this to pay for 9 children to attend top up swimming